sethkor/redback-pvoutput/README.md

 ## Do you take feature requests?
 Yes I do.

-## Does this work with home Assistant?
+## Does this work with Home Assistant?
 No not yet.
 You can find a good HASS HACS integration here, but it doesn't send to PVOutput: https://github.com/juicejuice/homeassistant_redback